Loading...

 Builder on a roof

 In 2024, a general contractor in the United States doesn't come cheap.
-Whether you're remodeling a kitchen in sunny California or building an extension in the heart of New York City, the costs can vary significantly.
+Whether you're remodeling a kitchen or paying for a garage conversion, the costs can vary significantly.
 However, as a baseline, the average general contractor's price can reach up to $10,000 or more, depending on your project's scale and location.

 Hourly Rates for General Contractors